Nerts / Pounce / Racing Demon

 - Nerts pile

 - Commercial versions of Nerts: Dutch Blitz, Ligretto, Solitaire Frenzy

 - Nerts Software

-The game of Nerts is also known as Pounce, Racing Demon, Peanuts or Squeal.
+The game of Nerts is also known as Pounce, Racing Demon, Peanuts, Squeal or Scrooge.
 It is a competitive patience game for two or more players, using a pack of cards for each player (or team).
 The players race to get rid of the cards from their "Nerts piles" (also kown as "Pounce piles", etc. - depending on what you call the game) by building them from the ace up onto common foundations.